carlmw/articles/testing_javascript_part1.md

 Hopefully this has served as a useful introduction to effective JavaScript testing in the browser.

-In the second part of this article i'll write about sinon spies, mocks and stubs.
+In the second part of this article I'll write about Sinon spies, mocks and stubs.